 Back pain associated with difficulty with balance or walking along a straight line (The drunken driver’s test)

-Back pain associated with change in urine and stool pattern including loss of control or retention
+Back pain associated with a change in urine and stool pattern including loss of control or retention

-Back pain especially on getting up from bed and associated with morning stiffness
+Back pain especially on getting up from the bed and associated with morning stiffness

 Back pain following a fall or an accident

 Back pain with a past history of cancer

 Back pain with a history of use of steroids or other immunosupressants

 Sudden increase in back pain in a known case Ankylosing Spondylitis

 If any of these Red Flags are present then your Spine Specialist will order atleast X-rays on your back and may order an MRI of the Lumbosacral (lower back) or Thoracic (upper and middle back) spine.